jbcoe/polymorphic_value/draft.md

 Copying and disposal of the owned object can be customised by supplying a copier and deleter.

+If a `polymorphic_value` is constructed from a pointer then it is said to have a custom copier and deleter.
+Any `polymorphic_value` instance constructed from another `polymorphic_value` instance constructed with a custom copier and deleter will also has a custom copier and deleter.

 The template parameter `T` of `polymorphic_value` must be a non-union class type.

 The template parameter `T` of `polymorphic_value` may be an incomplete type.